 Marketing & Events Committee

 The Marketing & Events Committee maintains, reviews, conceptualizes and innovates to promote the extraordinary nature and activities of downtown Davis.
 This effort includes oversight of events that both originate and take place within downtown Davis.

 Meetings are held on the first Tuesday of each month in the River City Bank conference room, 239 E Street, downtown Davis.
 Please contact Nina Gatewood for more information at 530-756-8763 or email@example.com.

 The Parking Committee works with the City of Davis to understand, develop, monitor and communicate regarding Downtown Davis parking utilization and policies, and their impact upon Downtown customers and employees.

-The Parking Committee meets the third Thursday of the month at 9:00 a.m. in the River City Bank meeting room, 239 E Street.
-For more information, contact the DDBA at (530) 756-8763 or email@example.com.
+The Parking Committee meets the third Thursday of the month at 9:00 a.m.
+Please visit the Davis Downtown home page for a link to current meeting information and meeting documents.
+For more information, contact the DDBA at (530) 756-8763 or firstname.lastname@example.org.

 Brown Bag Lunch Discussion

 Organized by DDBA’s Visioning and Community Relations Committee, the brown-bag lunch series facilitates thought-provoking dialogue regarding issues affecting Downtown Davis in a casual setting.

 For more information on dates and topics, please visit the Events Calendar.